Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Afternoon

-Walk towards Akershus Fortress for a slow loop through the grounds and harbour views.
-This is one of the best “Oslo payoff” moments and a perfect way to connect the city centre with the fjord.
-From Akershus, continue along the water towards Aker Brygge.
-This stretch is peak weekend Oslo and one of the most scenic walks in the city.
+Walk toward Akershus Fortress for a relaxed loop through the grounds and harbour viewpoints.
+From here, continue along the water toward Aker Brygge.
+This stretch is peak weekend Oslo and one of the city’s most scenic walks.

 Evening